jie65535/awesome-balatro/README.md

 - [Quick Restart](https://github.com/nicholassam6425/balatro-mods) - Quickly reroll ante 1 tags by clicking f2. by [@arachnei](https://github.com/nicholassam6425)

 ### GUI
+- [Balatro Safety](https://github.com/Zei33/balatro-safety-balamod) - Presents a confirmation dialogue when you select a dangerous action (like using ankh or hex). by [@Zei33](https://github.com/Zei33)
+- [Deselect All](https://github.com/Zei33/deselect-all-balamod) - Adds a deselect all button to deselect all highlighted cards. by [@Zei33](https://github.com/Zei33)
 - [Gay Mod](https://github.com/HeyImKyu/balatro-gay) - Changes a 'Straight' into a 'Gay'. by [@HeyImKyu](https://github.com/HeyImKyu), [@Skadi](https://github.com/Skadihehe)

 ### Jokers